cwbaker/lalr/README.md

 - Otherwise the symbol must have higher precedence than the production or the symbol has the same precedence as the production and associates to the left and the conflict is resolved in favour of the shift.

 ### Reduce/Reduce Conflicts

+Reduce/reduce conflicts arise when the parser is unable to decide which production to reduce on when the top of the stack matches the right hand side of a more than one production.

 Reduce/reduce conflicts are resolved by examining the precedence of the two conflicting productions.
 Reduce/reduce conflicts are resolved in the following way: